Qualified Charitable Distributions are tax-effective gift options

 If you are 72 years old or better, a QCD contributes to your Required Minimum Distribution (RMD) without counting as annual income or paying income tax.
 For a QCD to count toward your current year’s RMD, the funds must come out of your IRA by your RMD deadline, which is generally December 31.

-In addition, a QCD also excludes the amount donated from taxable income, which is unlike regular withdrawals from an IRA.
+In addition, a Qualified Charitable Distribution also excludes the amount donated from taxable income, which is unlike regular withdrawals from an IRA.
 Keeping your taxable income lower may reduce the impact to certain tax credits and deductions, such as Medicare and Social Security.

 Furthermore, QCDs don’t require that you itemize.
-With recent tax law changes, this means that you may decide to take advantage of the higher standard deduction, while still making a QCD.
+With recent tax law changes, this means that you may decide to take advantage of the higher standard deduction, while still making a Qualified Charitable Distribution.

 An easy way to get started: We have a free online resource to help you make a QCD quickly and securely.
 In 10 minutes or less, you can complete your most impactful gift to Citizens’ Climate Education yet, all while saving on your taxes.